-(5) The nearest address is found by measuring the distance from your home address to the academy by driving distance along public highways.
-The distance is measured electronically, along public highways, using the post office address point of the home to the post office address point of the academy, measured to three decimal places.
+(5) The nearest address is found by measuring the distance from your home address to the academy.
+Measurements are calculated electronically from the Post Office address point of the child's home address to the Post Office address point of the school by straight line distance.
+We measure distance to three decimal places, e.g. 1.256 miles.